PrimaveraDeveloper/lithium/howto/howto-create-taskbox.md

 In this scenario our event is string typed and the topic where its published is myTopic.

 ## Subscribe an Event
 Now, the Taskbox must subscribe this eventType.
-To accomplish this, we can use the lithium to help us modulate a worker that, when the TaskBox host is starting, will subscribe all the events in the configuration.
+To accomplish this, you can use the lithium to help us modulate a worker that, when the TaskBox host is starting, will subscribe all the events in the configuration.

 The code bellow shows a way on how to get the configurations and subscribe the events.
 The TaskBox supplies a set of tools to make it easier to implement.
 The first one is after creating the `PipeboxConfig` it's possible to get the list of triggers by an extension method `.GetEventTypes()`.